mcfnord/cem/src/ref/estate.md

 John enrolled Chloe in the Camp Sparkle day camp July 21-25 at Meridith Matthews YMCA in Tacoma

-===

-POTENTIAL NEW Declaration of Lisa Duke:

-===

-POTENTIAL NEW Declaration of martin Bullard, Ph.D.:

-I observed John's provide healthy interactions with children that have serious emotional challenges.
-John employed an enthusiastic and engaging style that encouraged even disruptive kids to choose positive and fun alliterative to acting out.
-I never witnessed John treat a child abusively.

-===

-POTENTIAL NEW Declaration of William Houts:
+--

 During a party, William saw donna fucking a man other than Darin, her husband at the time.

-===

-POTENTIAL NEW Declaration of Bettinas dad:

-Darin was absent as a parental figure when his daughters were young.
+Bettina's dad: Darin was absent as a parental figure when his daughters were young.

-===

-POTENTIAL NEW Declaration of Pat the social worker:

-Emily confirmed many times she wants John to adopt Chloe.

-===

-"Don't quote Chloe.
-She's 7." -- Carlos M. Sosa, III
+--

 "When I first got to grandmas I had nightmares.
 When I am old enough to choose where I live I will live with you in Seattle."